 Creating Recipes

-This manual shows you how to create brew recipes with Cropster Cafe.
+This article explains how to create brew recipes with Cropster Cafe.

-You need to have Cafe manager permissions to perform all the functions outlined in this article.
+You need to have the Group Administrator's permission to perform the steps outlined in this article.

 Why use Recipes?